metral/pulumihome/Working-With-DynamoDB.md

 3. DO NOT add new fields with complex (i.e. map/struct) types if the fields of these types are to be set using update expressions.
 DynamoDB (at least) does not support updating the fields of a nested map attribute if the map attribute itself does not exist (https://forums.aws.amazon.com/thread.jspa?threadID=162907).

 In any of the above circumstances, add a new field with the desired type to an existing type in the item.
+These rules are restated in the [relevant PPC sources](https://github.com/pulumi/pulumi-ppc/blob/master/pkg/state/state.go#L31-L40) for easy access